 The constant throughout all this is Latinas Uprising.
 I created Latinas Uprising because I struggled through law school and wanted to help other women experiencing similar struggles.
 In law school, I often felt out of place, unprepared, and questioned whether I could really achieve my life-long goal of being an attorney.
-It wasn’t until after law school that I realized many of those experiences and feelings had less to do with me and more to do with systemic oppression and implicit bias that impacts all of our educational and professional careers.
-My goal with Latinas Uprising is to expose those barriers and provide new & aspiring attorneys the tools to recognize and overcome them.
+It wasn’t until after law school that I realized many of those experiences and feelings had less to do with me and more to do with systemic oppression, cultural barriers, and implicit bias that impacts all of our educational and professional careers.
+My goal with Latinas Uprising is to expose those roadblocks and provide new & aspiring attorneys the tools to recognize and overcome them.
 Through this online community, which now reaches over 27,000 young professionals, I produce written and video content and create digital art centered around the Latina experience.